dustinpfister/blog_posts/_posts/canvas-text.md

 layout: post
 categories: canvas
 id: 509
-updated: 2019-11-10 09:48:17
+updated: 2019-11-10 09:50:14
-version: 1.8
+version: 1.9
 ---

 So in html 5 canvas text can be rendered with methods like the [fill text](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillText) 2d drawing context method.
 There is also the [stroke text](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/strokeText) method as well that can be used as a replacement of or in addition to the fill text method when it comes to the style of a text outline.

-There is a bit more to know about when it comes to setting the position of text, font and so forth, so lets look at some quick examples of working with text in canvas.
+There is a bit more to know about when it comes to setting the position of text, font and so forth of canvas text.
+There are at least a few properties that a javaScript developer should be aware of when it comes to using canvas to render text.
+So lets look at some quick examples of working with text and HTML 5 canvas elements.

 <!-- more -->